HBCSD Corruption

 Lie #8: Claiming that renovating historical schools such as Pier Avenue School or North School are very expensive and cost prohibitive.

-§ The potential loss/displacement of the community center (Alternate 3d) would require the search for a replacement facility to accommodate such a community-valued resource.**
+(2) "§ The potential loss/displacement of the community center (Alternate 3d) would require the search for a replacement facility to accommodate such a community-valued resource." ** From the Environmental Impact Report for North School: Alternate 3d, Community Center, page 7-8, 7-9: Conclusion, page 7-9.

 COMPETING INFORMATION:

-1. HBCSD does not need a long-term solution for their temporary overcrowding problem.
+3. HBCSD does not need a long-term solution for their temporary overcrowding problem.
 The Community Center would just be used until enrollment dropped back down below 1,266 students as it did in 2020.
+There were no new large housing complexes that would possibly increase the future student count at HBCSD.
+In fact, since 2014, when the population of Hermosa Beach was 19,868, the overall population of Hermosa Beach has declined by 854 people down to 19,014 people in 2025.
+Hermosa Beach demographics are trending older, with less young people and students.

-2. The City of Hermosa Beach and HBCSD can share the Pier Avenue Community Center temporarily until enrollment declines as was projected by district consultants Decision Insite in 2016 and again in 2018, the California Department of Finance demographics 2016 and 2018, and LAUSD demographic presentations from 2012 and 2015.
+4. Declining enrollment was also projected by district consultants Decision Insite in 2016 and again in 2018, the California Department of Finance demographics 2016 and 2018, and LAUSD demographic presentations from 2012 and 2015.

-3. HBCSD has valid contractual leasing rights to classrooms, office and storage space at the Community Center when HBCSD enrollment exceeds 1,266 students.
+5. HBCSD has valid contractual leasing rights to classrooms, office and storage space at the Community Center when HBCSD enrollment exceeds 1,266 K-8th grade students.
 There is no expiration to this provision.

 "City and District have previously maintained a cooperative working agreement which has shown that the Joint Use of City/District facilities provides the community with educational, recreational and athletic opportunities at a lower cost than if provided separately; and..."